 22.36% of all documents specify no

 lang attribute.
-The commonly accepted view is that they should, but beside the idea that software could eventually detect language automatically, document language can also be specified on the protocol level.
-This is something we didn't check.
+The commonly accepted view is that they should, but ignoring the fact that software could eventually detect language automatically, document language can also be specified on the protocol level, which is something we didn’t check.

 Adding comments to code is generally a good practice and HTML comments are there to add notes to HTML documents, without having them rendered by user agents.